GohNgeeJuay/gohngeejuay/myblog/content/posts/solar_toa_influx_analysis/index.md

 1. **Deep-dive into the foundations of solar energy modelling**
-    I want to learn the what are the different components for solar energy modelling, and how do they interact with each other to provide estimates.
+    I want to learn the different components for solar energy modelling, and how do they interact with each other to provide estimates.

 2. **Build a robust, transparent, and well-tested pipeline**
-    There’s a saying: _“It’s better to have no data than the wrong data.”_
-    With that in mind, I’ve invested significant effort into validation and unit testing to ensure that my results are trustable.
+    There’s a saying that _“It’s better to have no data than the wrong data”_, With that in mind, I’ve invested significant effort into validation and unit testing to ensure that my results are trustable.
 I would say about 70% to 80% of my time was dedicated to testing and doing exploratory data analysis to make sure my data is sound.

 3. **Enable scalability across time, datasets, and regions**